aengelberg/loco/README.md

 eventually visit every index once.
 You can also pass in an offset number to add to the indices (e.g. if you want to make the array one-based).
 - `$nth` - given a list L and an index i (a variable), will generate another variable that equals `L[i]`.
-- `$regex` - given a rudimentary regex and a list of variables, constrains that said variables in sequence must follow the regex.
-Terminals in this style of regex are all numbers (so they can be assigned to int-vars).
-A non-special character is treated as its unicode number, or if it is a digit from 0-9, it is treated as the number itself.
-To write 10, for instance, you would want to write `\u000A` (the character with the hex value for 10).
-Here is a list of special forms you can put in the regex.
+- `$regex` - given a rudimentary regular expression and a list of variables, constrains that said variables in sequence must follow the regex.
+Values (non-terminals) in the regex are represented as characters, though are reflected in the int-vars as the ASCII values.
+The exception is that digit characters are reflected as the digits themselves.
+Example: `($regex "a5" [:x :y]) => {:x 97, :y 5})`.
+Here is a more technical list of the syntax of the regular expression.
+ - any character - the ASCII value of the character
+ - `0` to `9` - the number itself
  - `(...)` - grouping
  - `a|b` - alternation / or
  - `a*` - zero or more